 **Please note that this post may contain affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission – for which I am very grateful!
 You can view my full advertising disclosure here.

 To create the centerpiece I filled the log with floral foam bricks and covered them with the same moss.
 I love the look of forced tulips, but you know my felines (seen stalking the table in previous pictures above) would be right in the middle of that arrangement munching away.
 Bad idea since tulips, like daffodils, are a bulb plant and they are highly toxic to dogs and cats.
 As a side note, so are Easter Lilies (You can check out my list of toxic Plants for Pets, link here) Since I love my animals so much more than a live vignette, I ended up finding some pretty nice looking silk tulips.
 I arranged them in such a way, that they would look like forced tulips growing out of the moss covered tree log.
 The small purple flowers are called Allium, which are the blooms on onions and garlic, also highly toxic to pets, so those are silk too.
 I set each place setting with an ivory lace placemat, burlap charger, casual basket weave china, and a cheery yellow shadow print tulip napkin.
 I also thought it would be fun to include a Cascarones at each place setting for my guests in a sweet little tin bucket.
 In case you missed my previous post about these fun smash eggs.
 Cascarones are a festive confetti filled egg used in Hispanic cultures for celebrations and holidays.
 Traditionally you smash the hollow egg on top of the head of your recipient.
 Which made them a perfect addition to our table since Easter is on April 1st this year.
 Here is the link to my Cascarones DIY post if you are interested in making a few of your own for the holidays.
 We were able to get all the supplies we needed to make the them from the Dollar Tree so they were super affordable to make.You may have noticed that I left the place setting Cascarones eggs blank.
-While you could absolutely bottle brush paint the name of your guests onto each egg.
+While you could absolutely bottle brush paint the name of your guests onto each individual egg.
 I thought it might be fun to allow your guest to decorate their own eggs.
 Just set out a cup of multi color paint pens for your guest to personalize their own egg for your backyard Easter Egg roll.
-This is also a great way to entertain the kiddos while putting the last touches on to your Easter Brunch.
+This is also a great way to entertain the kiddos while putting those final touches on to your Easter Brunch.
 Speaking of brunch.
 Be sure to check out my up coming posts this week for tips on making a super easy Easter Brunch that will get you out of the kitchen quicker and utilize all those eggs from the Cascarones.
 Our menu will have a savory Pineapple Cottage Cheese Salad, this was always one of my dad’s favorites.
-A selection of pre-made ready to bake Quiches, Fresh Fruit, Chocolate Croissants and a Fuzzy Bunny Cocktail (link here).
+A selection of pre-made ready to bake Quiches (3 Ways recipe here ), Fresh Fruit, Chocolate Croissants and a Fuzzy Bunny Cocktail (recipe here).
 All of these recipes will be available on the blog coming up this week just in time for the holidays.